higherbar-ai/ai-workflows/README.rst

 Markdown conversion
 ^^^^^^^^^^^^^^^^^^^

-The ``DocumentInterface.convert_to_markdown()`` method uses one of several methods to convert files to Markdown:
+The ``DocumentInterface.convert_to_markdown()`` method uses one of several methods to convert files to Markdown.

+If an ``LLMInterface`` is available:

 #.
-If an ``LLMInterface`` is available, PDF files are converted to Markdown with LLM assistance: we split the PDF into
+PDF files are converted to Markdown with LLM assistance: we split the PDF into pages (splitting double-page spreads
-   pages (splitting double-page spreads as needed), convert each page to an image, and then convert to Markdown using the help of a multimodal LLM.
-This is the most accurate method, but it's also the most expensive, running at about
-   $0.015 per page as of October 2024.
+   as needed), convert each page to an image, and then convert to Markdown using the help of a multimodal LLM.
+This is the most accurate method, but it's also the most expensive, running at about $0.015 per page as of October 2024.
 In the process, we try to keep narrative text that flows across pages together, drop page headers and footers, and describe images, charts, and figures as if to a blind person.
 We also do our best to convert tables to proper Markdown tables.
+If the ``use_text`` parameter is set to ``True``, we'll extract the raw text from each page (when possible) and provide that to the LLM to assist it with the conversion.
 #.
-If an ``LLMInterface`` is not available, we use ``PyMuPDFLLM`` to convert PDF files to Markdown.
-This method
-   doesn't handle images, charts, or figures, and it's pretty bad at tables, but it does a good job extracting text and a better job adding Markdown formatting than most other libraries. (``PyMuPDFLLM`` also supports a range of other file formats, and we also use it to convert them to Markdown.
-That includes ``.xps``, ``.epub``, ``.mobi``, ``.fb2``, ``.cbz``, ``.svg``, and ``.txt`` formats.)
+We use LibreOffice to convert ``.docx``, ``.doc``, and ``.pptx`` files to PDF and then convert the PDF to Markdown
+   using the LLM assistance method described above.
 #.
 For ``.xlsx`` files without charts or images, we use a custom parser to convert worksheets and table ranges to proper
    Markdown tables.
-If there are charts or images and we have an ``LLMInterface`` available, we use LibreOffice to convert to PDF and, if it's 10 pages or fewer, we convert from the PDF to Markdown using the LLM assistance method described above.
-If it's more than 10 pages, we fall back to the ``Unstructured`` method described below.
+If there are charts or images, we use LibreOffice to convert to PDF and, if it's 10 pages or fewer, we convert from the PDF to Markdown using the LLM assistance method described above.
+If it's more than 10 pages, we fall back to dropping charts or images and converting without LLM assistance.
 #.
-If we have an ``LLMInterface`` available, we use LibreOffice to convert ``.docx``, ``.doc``, and ``.pptx`` files to
-   PDF and then convert the PDF to Markdown using the LLM assistance method described above.
-Otherwise, we fall back to the ``Unstructured`` method described below.
+For other file types, we fall back to converting without LLM assistance, as described below.

+Otherwise, we convert files to Markdown using one of the following methods (in order of preference):

+#.
+For ``.xlsx`` files, we use a custom parser and Markdown formatter.
+#.
+Otherwise, we use IBM's ``Docling`` package for those file formats that it supports.
+This method drops images,
+   charts, and figures, but it does a nice job with tables and automatically uses OCR when needed.
+#.
+If ``Docling`` fails or doesn't support a file format, we next try ``PyMuPDFLLM``, which supports PDF files and a
+   range of other formats.
+This method also drops images, charts, and figures, and it's pretty bad at tables, but it does a good job extracting text and a better job adding Markdown formatting than most other libraries.
 #.
 Finally, if we haven't managed to convert the file using one of the higher-quality methods described above, we use
    the ``Unstructured`` library to parse the file into elements and then add basic Markdown formatting.
 This method is fast and cheap, but it's also the least accurate.